ITRS-Group/cordial/gdna/README.md

 ## Gateway Dataviews

-On the Gateway you can see Dataviews from GDNA, some of which provide the data to drive the dashboards above but there are also more detailed views of monitoring coverage.
+On the Gateway you can see Dataviews from GDNA, some of which provide the data to drive the dashboards, above, but there are also more detailed views of monitoring coverage to help you track down and remediate possible gaps in coverage.
 There are more details of the meaning of the cells in these Dataviews in the [Gateway Dataview Details](#gateway-dataview-details) section further below.

-The Dataview look like this:
+The Dataviews look like this:

 * Missing Coverage

-  These **Missing Coverage** report contain a list of servers (a _server_ includes all Probes across all Gateways, which is identified by the same _host ID_) that have incomplete monitoring coverage
+  These _**Missing Coverage**_ report contain a list of servers (a _server_ includes usage data for all Probes across all Gateways, which is identified by the same _host ID_) that have incomplete monitoring coverage.

   ![Missing Coverage Dataview](screenshots/gdna-8.png)

 * Coverage Per Gateway Summary

-  The **Coverage Per Gateway Summary** is an optional report that shows, for each Gateway, a separate Dataview or XLSX worksheet with information about all servers associated with that Gateway.
+  The _**Coverage Per Gateway Summary**_ is an optional report that shows, for each Gateway, a separate Dataview or XLSX worksheet with information about all servers associated with that Gateway.

   ![Coverage Per Gateway Summary](screenshots/gdna-10.png)

 * Coverage Per Gateway Detail

-  The **Coverage Per Gateway Detail** optional report, as the name suggests, add more details over and above the _Coverage Per Gateway Summary_ above.
+  The _**Coverage Per Gateway Detail**_ optional report, as the name suggests, add more details over and above the _Coverage Per Gateway Summary_ above.

   ![Coverage Per Gateway Detail](screenshots/gdna-11.png)

 * Plugin Summary

-  The Plugin Summary report shows usage broken down by plugin type.
+  The _**Plugin Summary**_ report shows usage broken down by plugin type.

   ![Plugin Summary](screenshots/gdna-12.png)